phongvdoan/lab-07-back-end/README.md

 Phong And Shane

 12-11-2019 10:20AM - Application now pulls from DARKSKY API to grab data for weather of location submitted by user from front end
 ## Credits and Collaborations
 Phong And Shane

+12-11-2019 12:20AM - Application now pulls from EVENTFUL API to grab data for Events near location submitted by user from front end
+## Credits and Collaborations
+Phong And Shane